stooged/PS5-PI-Server/README.md

-this is an install script to setup a dns server(blocker), web server, wifi access point and a exploit host on a raspberry pi or rock pi.
+this is an install script to setup a dns server(blocker), web server, wifi access point and a exploit host on a raspberry pi or rock pi. the script will prompt you to install a ftp server and setup a samba share to access the exploit/payload files.<br>
+you can setup either one or both or none at all.<br>

 it is using <a href=https://github.com/idlesauce/PS5-Exploit-Host>PS5-Exploit-Host</a> by idlesauce.